synchronal/seed/seed_readme.md

 - Uses GitHub actions for running tests.
 - Passing builds are automatically deployed to staging on [Fly](https://fly.io).
 - A successful staging deploy will trigger a production deploy on Fly.

+Remember that this is just starter code, and you can change any of these preferences after creating your project.

 ## Usage